codepath/android_guides/Animations.md

 These can be applied to anything within the Android application.
 This is typically used for any dynamic movement for views including position changes, rotations, expansion or coloramn nbb/tion changes.

-Animations like many resources for Android can be defined both through XML resources as well as dynamically within the Java code.
+AAnimations like many resources for Android can be defined both through XML resources as well as dynamically within the Java code.

 ### Animation Types